 - You can also use conditional breakpoints, where the execution of the program halts only when it meets a specific condition.
 This is especially handy when tracking down a bug that only appears under certain conditions.
 For example, you should set a breakpoint that only hits when a particular variable has a certain value or when a specific function is called.

+- In addition to the pdb library, many IDEs and text editors have built-in support for breakpoints.
 For example, PyCharm, a popular Python IDE, has a dedicated “Debug” mode that allows you to set breakpoints, step through the code, and examine the program’s state in a user-friendly interface.
 Similarly, Visual Studio Code and Sublime Text are text editors that can set breakpoints and debug your code.

 Points To Remember When Using Breakpoints In Python